krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 goal was not to let mathematics get in the way of understanding the simple but very powerful ideas the calculus embodies.

-In order to maintain precision, we dont shy away from mathematics where it is needed.
+However, in order to maintain precision, we dont shy away from mathematics where it is needed.
 We augment these with examples to build intuition throughout.
 However, given the nature of the material we have opted to stay on the side of rigor rather than dilute the concepts, even in this "gentle" introduction.